 - 1.1 All homes are to be of contemporary design.
 Period styles, such as Edwardian, Federation and Georgian, are not permitted. - 1.2 Period detailing, such as quoins, corbelling, fretwork and lacework are not permitted.
-There is, however, scope for the use of contemporary features, subject to the satisfaction of the DAP. - 1.3 The front façade of the dwelling must incorporate a verandah, entrance portico or covered porch at the front door to create a strong sense of entry.
-This is subject to the following: - 1.3.1 Verandahs must have an area of at least 6m2 and a depth of at least 1.0m. - 1.3.2 An entrance porch or portico must have an area of at least 4m2 and a depth of at least 1.0m. - 1.4 Habitable rooms should be located on the primary façade to provide a clear view to the primary streetscape. - 1.5 With the exception of designated integrated housing developments, façades must not be identical or indistinguishable within three house lots, along both sides of the street.
+There is, however, scope for the use of contemporary features, subject to the satisfaction of the DAP. - The front façade of the dwelling must incorporate a verandah, entrance portico or covered porch at the front door to create a strong sense of entry.
+This is subject to the following: - 1.3.1 Verandahs must have an area of at least 6m and a depth of at least 1.0m. - 1.3.2 An entrance porch or portico must have an area of at least 4m and a depth of at least 1.0m. - 1.4 Habitable rooms should be located on the primary façade to provide a clear view to the primary streetscape.

-In the event that more than one application of the same façade design has been submitted for lots within close proximity, consent will be given to the first complete application to be received.

-Any subsequent applications for the same façade will need to incorporate some amendments in order to ensure diversity and visual interest in the streetscape.

-The minimum variation from the nearby approved façade design is to include: a different entry feature, colour scheme and window proportions.

-- 1.6 Lots 1553 and 1551 are designated as Double Storey home design only.
-Upper levels of dwellings to include large scale fenestration and overlooking balconies to adjoining linear reserve and shared path. - 1.7 Articulate building facades along primary and secondary frontages, through the use of openings, balconies, variation of materials, recessed and projected elements on ground and upper floor.
+- 1.5 With the exception of designated integrated housing developments, façades must not be identical or indistinguishable within three house lots, along both sides of the street. - In the event that more than one application of the same façade design has been submitted for lots within close proximity, consent will be given to the first complete application to be received. - Any subsequent applications for the same façade will need to incorporate some amendments in order to ensure diversity and visual interest in the streetscape. - The minimum variation from the nearby approved façade design is to include: a different entry feature, colour scheme and window proportions. - 1.6 Articulate building facades along primary and secondary frontages, through the use of openings, balconies, variation of materials, recessed and projected elements on ground and upper floor. - 1.7 All ancillary items such as balconies, posts, verandahs, porticos, pergolas, balustrades, down pipes, gutters and other minor architectural detailing items must be of a similar colour to one of the selected facade colour.